azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## AMPLS for Azure Monitoring (Azure Managed Private Link Service)

-AMPLS for Azure Monitoring is a service that is deployed into a VNet and provides private endpoints for Azure Monitor services.
+Azure Monitor Private Link Scope connects a Private Endpoint to a set of Azure Monitor resources as [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview).
 It is a managed service that is deployed and managed by Microsoft.
 It is not a service that you deploy and manage yourself.
 It is a service that you deploy into a VNet and then connect to other Azure Monitor services.

-By default, this module deploys AMPLS for Azure Monitoring into the management subnet.
-It creates private dns zone for Azure Monitor services and links the private dns zone to the management subnet.
+By default, this module deploys AMPLS for Azure Monitoring into the privateEndpoint subnet.
+It creates private dns zone for Azure Monitor services and links the private dns zone to the privateEndpoint ubnet. subnet.
 It also creates a private endpoint for Azure Monitor services and links the private endpoint to the private dns zone.

 DNS Zones: